DavenderSparkle/ArchCustomInstaller/README.md

 # Arch Semi-Auto Installation Scripts

-These scripts were created for personal use to automate the process of manually installing Arch Linux on both virtual and physicam machines.
+These scripts were created for personal use to automate the process of manually installing Arch Linux on both virtual and physical machines.
 While I'm aware that the `archinstall` tool can provide a fully automated installation, it does not align with my preferences.
 Manualy installation offers control and customizacion over the process.

-To be honest, the main reason i prefer manual over `archinstall` is that the first time i tried it, didn't install few key components and left VM without internet connection.
+To be honest, the main reason I prefer manual instalallation over `archinstall` is that the first time I tried it, didn't install few key components and left VM without internet connection.

 ## How to use
 ### Booting ArchLinux.iso